WALPURGIS RITE: HOW TO CHOOSE A SATANIC PATRON SINNER

 Just as the Roman Catholic Church has its Patron Saints—”heavenly advocates” for people, places, and causes—we’ve decided it’s only fair to have a few iconic iconoclasts of our own.

-For Walpurgis Night this year, Satanic San Francisco conducted a ritual “canonizing” our first 13 Patron Sinners, those people who led sufficiently provocative and subversive lives that we deem them particular inspirations.
+For Walpurgis Night this year, Satanic Bay Area conducted a ritual “canonizing” our first 13 Patron Sinners, those people who led sufficiently provocative and subversive lives that we deem them particular inspirations.
 It’s an exercise in telling the world what our Satanic values are, and in exploring those values ourselves.

 This was a subjective exercise, and it meant making some judgment calls about what we believe in.
 And as Satanists, what we ultimately believe in most is our judgment.